natebarksdale/natebarksdale.github.io/src/content/blog/2007-08-28-mix-cd-nuevo-manuel-de-la-musica-cubana-y-africana.md

 description: A personal exploration of Cuban music through a curated mix of _rumba_ and _son_ spanning over a century.
 emoji: 🎶
 tags:
-  - 🎷 rumba
-  - 🎤 son
-  - 📚 guidebook
+  - 🎵 Music
   - 🇨🇺 Cuba
+  - 🌍 Culture
+  - 📖 Books
+  - 📝 Writing
 haiku: |
   Rhythms of the past,
   Echoes of vibrant culture,